Introduction to Materials

 Adding Materials

 There are quite a few ways around Craftybase where you can add to your materials list.
-Generally, the fastest ways to add new materials is either via the Material Expense page as you can add both the material and its purchase data at the same time, or via the Recipes workflow where you can add your material whilst building your recipes.
-For this tutorial we will be starting on the Add Material page as although it isn't the most optimal flow, it is the simplest way to add a material.
+Generally, the fastest way to add new materials is either via the Material Purchase page, where you can add both the material and its purchase data at the same time, or via the Recipes workflow, where you can add your material while building your recipes.
+For this tutorial, we will be starting on the Add Material page, as although it isn't the most optimal flow, it is the simplest way to add a material.

 This method should also be used if you are moving your material tracking from another system without backdating expenses and manufactures as it allows you to set a starting quantity and unit price - this will be set as the Starting Adjustment for the material.
 For more information on backdating and starting adjustments, please refer to our Quickstart Guide eBook.